trigaten/Learn_Prompting/docs/basics/roles.md

 ## Examples

-You can find some interesting prompts at [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts#prompts) repository on GitHub.
-They were thinking to interact with *ChatGPT*, but they might work with other AIs and you can also use them as inpiration to build your own prompts.
+You can find some more interesting prompts in the [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts#prompts) repository on GitHub.
+These were built for *ChatGPT*, but they likely work with other AIs, and you can also use them as inpiration to build your own prompts.
 Let's see two examples:

-> ### Act as a Etymologist
+> ### Act as an Etymologist
-> I want you to act as a etymologist.
+> I want you to act as an etymologist.
 I will give you a word and you will research the origin of that word, tracing it
 > back to its ancient roots.
 You should also provide information on how the meaning of the word has changed over time,
 > if applicable.
 My first request is "I want to trace the origins of the word 'pizza'".